How to use boost::property_tree to load and write JSON

 }

-Since animal.second is a ptree, we can also call call get() or get_child() in the case our node wasn’t just a string.
+Since animal.second is a ptree, we can also call get() or get_child() in the case our node wasn’t just a string.

 std::vector<std::string> fruits;